MSF-UK/HHOT-Handbook/README.md

 6. How to input your data into the HHOT dashboard
 7. How to analyse your data in the HHOT dashboard

 By the end of this process, you should have a working HHOT dashboard.
-Here is an example of the dashboard using dummy data: [Example HHOT tool](Example%20Folder/HHOT%20Dashboard%20Example.xlsb)
+[Here is an example of the dashboard using dummy data:](Example%20Folder/HHOT%20Dashboard%20Example.xlsb)

 Here is a example of what the tool looks like when it is in use.